raspishake/rsudp/docs/installing.rst

 Add the sourcing line to your :py:data:`~/.bashrc`
 -----------------------------------------------------------------

-The program *should* do this step automatically, but if you have this problem consistently, you may need to add this line to your ``~/.bashrc`` file.
+The UNIX installer script *should* do this step automatically, but if you have this problem consistently, you may need to add this line to your ``~/.bashrc`` file.
 The following step will append the sourcing line to the end of your :bash:`~/.bashrc` is the following (architecture-dependent):

-On x86 systems:
+On x86/AMD systems:

 .. code-block:: bash